Make-A-Protagonist: Generic Video Editing with An Ensemble of Experts: Abstract

 \section{Abstract}

 The text-driven image and video diffusion models have achieved unprecedented success in generating realistic and diverse content.
 Recently, the editing and variation of existing images and videos in diffusion-based generative models have garnered significant attention.
 However, previous works are limited to editing content with text or providing coarse personalization using a single visual clue, rendering them unsuitable for indescribable content that requires fine-grained and detailed control.
 In this regard, we propose a generic video editing framework called \ours, which utilizes textual and visual clues to edit videos with the goal of empowering individuals to become the protagonists.
-Specifically, we leverage multiple experts to parse source video, target visual and textual clues, and propose a visual-textual-based video generation model that employs mask-guided denoising sampling to generate the desired output.
+Specifically, we design a visual-textual-based video generation model coupled with a mask-guided fusion method to integrate source video, target visual and textual clues.
 Extensive results demonstrate the versatile and remarkable editing capabilities of \ours.